Glassthorpe

-Glassthorpe is a deserted hamlet and manor between Flore and Upper Heyford in the Hundred of Nobottle of Daventry District, in Northamptonshire, England.
+Glassthorpe is a deserted hamlet and manor between Flore and Upper Heyford in the Hundred of Nobottle of West Northamptonshire, in Northamptonshire, England.
 Glassthorp Hill is set in Northampton Sand with an elevation of about 125 m.

 History

-Glassthorpe was mentioned in the Domesday Book as Glassthorpehill, and had a recorded population of six people, paying 1.8 geld units in tax at the time.
+Glassthorpe was mentioned in the Domesday Book of 1086 as Glassthorpehill, and had a recorded population of six people, paying 1.8 geld units in tax at the time.
 The feudal lord in 1088 was William of Keynes.